 PAX works to involve citizens from all of Kosovo’s communities in the local, national, and international policymaking processes that affect their lives.
 PAX strives to bring citizens together to address challenges of common interest, such as poor governance, weak rule of law, and the unresolved legacy of violent conflict.

-Peace organisation PAX facilitates processes of dialogue between survivors of the Srebrenica massacre and Dutchbat veterans to increase feelings of recognition, foster mutual understanding and to help to deal with traumas on all sides.
+Peace organization PAX supports the survivors of the Srebrenica massacre and the next of kin of those who perished.
+It supports their campaigns for truth and justice, and organizes commemorations and stimulates dialogue between Dutch battalion members and Srebrenica widows, to increase feelings of recognition, foster mutual understanding and to help to deal with traumas on all sides.
+The Potocari Memorial Center is an important partner in all this work.